 Editor’s note: This story has been updated with further responses from MatchMove that were received on April 9.
-The complete set of queries that DealStreetAsia sent to MatchMove (prior to publishing the story), and responses by the company’s spokesperson is enclosed.
+The complete set of queries that DealStreetAsia sent to MatchMove (prior to publishing the story), and responses by the company’s spokesperson are enclosed.

-Singapore-headquartered fintech firm MatchMove’s talks with potential investors to raise about $45-50 million in funding has fallen through after it failed to secure a digital banking licence from Monetary Authority of Singapore (MAS), said sources privy to the development.
+Singapore-headquartered fintech firm MatchMove’s talks with potential investors to raise about $45-50 million in funding has fallen through after it failed to secure a digital banking licence from the Monetary Authority of Singapore (MAS), said sources privy to the development.

 “The fundraising round was to be sealed on condition that the firm would successfully secure the Singapore digibank licence.
 When it lost the bid, the round collapsed,” said one of the persons mentioned above.

-MatchMove had forged a partnership with Singapura Finance, Lightnet and OpenPayd Holdings to apply for a digital banking license in the city-state to bolster its existing banking-as-a-service portfolio, which would allow it to tap into the digitally underserved segments such as SMEs and gig workers.
+MatchMove had forged a partnership with Singapura Finance, Lightnet and OpenPayd Holdings to apply for a digital banking licence in the city-state to bolster its existing banking-as-a-service portfolio, which would allow it to tap into the digitally underserved segments such as SMEs and gig workers.

-When contacted, MatchMove chief executive officer Shailesh Naik and chief investment officer Daniel Stuart-Smith, in a joint email, said that the company’s plans to secure a digital license has been regional in nature and not confined to the periphery of Singapore alone.
+When contacted, MatchMove chief executive officer Shailesh Naik and chief investment officer Daniel Stuart-Smith, in a joint email, said that the company’s plans to secure a digital licence has been regional in nature and not confined to the periphery of Singapore alone.